7 Best Retirement Planning Tools for 2023

 Fortunately, there are retirement planning tools available.
 Some are simple calculators, that will primarily crunch the investment numbers.
 Others provide comprehensive retirement planning, often with the assistance of a dedicated certified financial planner.
 Some are free, and others will involve either a one-time or ongoing fee.

 Whether you choose a free service or a premium one, using a retirement planner will increase the likelihood of a successful retirement.
-If nothing else, it will provide you with a series of target numbers that will help you to establish realistic retirement goals.
+If nothing else, it will provide you with a series of target numbers that will help you to establish realistic retirement income goals.

 While none of these can take the place of working with a fee-only financial advisor, they are a low cost alternative you can try to see if you do need to see a professional